Impact

 Risk and Exploitability

 The vulnerability is local; an attacker must have access to the target machine’s file system to deliver the malicious payload.
-EPSS data is unavailable, and the flaw is not listed in CISA’s KEV catalog.
-However, a CVSS score of 7.8 indicates high severity, suggesting that, if an attacker can supply a malicious file, they can raise their privileges quickly.
+An EPSS score of less than 1% indicates a very low probability of exploitation, and the flaw is not listed in CISA’s KEV catalog.
+Nonetheless, a CVSS score of 7.8 denotes high severity, implying that if an attacker can supply a malicious file, they can quickly elevate their privileges.

 OpenCVE Enrichment